-It sounds like Big Ben is to be renamed the Elizabeth Tower in honour of the Queen, after a majority of MPs backed the proposal.
-We've no beef with this — the tower has long had a history of confusing names and nicknames and this latest appelation just adds to the glorious complexity...especially when the press start also referring to it using non-sensical geographic terms (see below).
-So here's our guide to a London treasure that's held more names than the back of the Chelsea manager's chair:
+In 2012, the tower commonly called Big Ben was renamed the Elizabeth Tower in honour of the Queen.
+It is the most recent twist in a long history of confusing names and nicknames.
+This latest appellation just adds to the glorious complexity.
+Here's our guide to a London treasure that's held more names than the back of the Chelsea manager's chair:

-The Clock Tower: a term used within the Palace and its communications.
-Pros: it's the official name.
+The Clock Tower: a term long used within the Palace and its communications.
+Pros: it was once the official name, but has since been supplanted by the Elizabeth Tower.
 Cons: it's too ambiguous a term to gain popular currency — there are many clock towers in London let alone the world, and calling it the Clock Tower of the Palace of Westminster is too much of a mouthful.

-The Elizabeth Tower: the proposed new name to tie in with the queen's Diamond Jubilee.
+The Elizabeth Tower: the new name to tie in with the Queen's Diamond Jubilee.
 Pros: there's a certain harmony in nominally pairing the edifice with the Victoria Tower at the southern end of the building.
-Cons: republicans will be irked, and everyone will still call it Big Ben anyway.
+Cons: republicans don't like it, and everyone will still call it Big Ben anyway.

-The east tower: a description of Big Ben seen all over the press today, presumably pasted in from the same media release.
+The east tower: a description of Big Ben seen all over the press during the name change to the Elizabeth Tower, presumably pasted in from the same media release.
 Pros: avoids the whole name problem by using a geographic term.
-Cons: it's rather confusing considering Big Ben is at the northern end of the complex, not the east, and there are a few smaller towers more easterly than Big Ben.
+Cons: it's the wrong geographic term.
+The tower is at the northern end of the complex, not the east, and there are a few smaller towers more easterly than Big Ben.

 In conclusion: ever the diplomats, we propose the tower henceforth be called St Elizabeth Stephen's Big East Clock Ben.
 But we'll still call it Big Ben.